We believe that our primary goal is to create scholars.

 The visual arts are an essential part of our program, as any visitor to our building will immediately see.
 We strive to develop visual thinkers and creative problem-solvers.
 The visual arts curriculum fosters flexible, divergent, original, fluent, and imaginative thinking.
 In the 21st century, the image is all, and our students are immersed in an appreciation of the communicative power of image.
 Digital technology supports the visual arts, allowing our students the opportunity to learn essential technology skills while developing their ability to design and create.

 The music program seeks to instill a love and appreciation of music through an understanding of the basic concepts of music theory.
 Music classes are supplemented by dramatic musical productions staged for grades K-4 at different times of the year.
-The James River Day School chorus performs at school and community events.
+James River Day School orchestra, band, and chorus perform at school and community events.

 Current technology applications are incorporated into all of our classrooms and areas of study, as appropriate.
 In addition, we provide direct instruction in basic word-processing, spread-sheets, slide show software, internet research, on-line ethics and safety, and emerging applications like video and audio recording and producing.